 Gonbad-e Qabus/ Kavus is a monumental

 tomb tower and is located in Gonbad-e Qabus city, Golestan province, in north

 The architectural style is a secret

-way and the building is one of the world's tallest brick tower all over the
+way and the building is one of the world's tallest brick towers all over the

-world .
-The 53 metres high tower was constructed using unglazed fired bricks.
+world.
+The 53 meters high tower was constructed using unglazed fired bricks.

 Its form is cylindrical, with a conical roof and standing on a stellar plan.
 It